GeoAnagn/SOD2D_Accel/README.md

 **(Note)** More functions will be added in future versions.

+#### Data Analysis

 #### Per-function Executables

 In order to execute the Whitebox flow versions of the functions, to be analysed, must be made seperately of the whole SOD2D program and their respective fortran files.
-Precompiled executables containing only the needed function have been made for the **full_convec_ijk** and **full_diffu_ijk** in the ***/Whitebox_Analysis/Modified_Functions***  folder.
-More specifically the folder contains:
+Precompiled executables containing only the needed function have been made for the **full_convec_ijk** and **full_diffu_ijk** in the ***Modified_Sod2d_Files/Whitebox_Analysis/Original_Functions*** and ***Modified_Sod2d_Files/Whitebox_Analysis/Modified_Functions*** folders.
+More specifically the folder Original_Functions contains the original versions of the functions and the Modified_Functions contains the modified versions of the functions.
+The files in the folders are:

 - full_convec_ijk.f90
   The standalone version of the full_convec_ijk function of the file elem_convec.f90.